odoochain/minimal_vim/README.md

 It's just blazingly fast(80ms startup time) with all the sane starter configs.

-- A Timelss Theme: Gruvbox
+- A Timelss Theme: Tokyo Night
 - As builtin status line
 - Some reasonable autocommands
 - No extra dependencies